Howlin' Wolf: Beginnings, 1930s

-Military service
+Military service, 1940s

 On April 9, 1941, he was inducted into the U.S. Army and was stationed at several bases around the country.
 Years later, he stated that the plantation workers in the Delta had alerted military authorities because he refused to work in the fields.
-He was assigned to the 9th Cavalry Regiment, which was famous for being one of the unit's dubbed "Buffalo Soldiers".
-Burnett was first sent to Pine Bluff, Arkansas for basic training, and was given long hours performing menial work.
-Then after that, he was transferred to Camp Blanding, located in Starke, Florida, where he was assigned to the kitchen patrol.
-In the day time, he would cook food for the enlisted soldiers, and at night he would play the guitar in the assembly room.
-Burnett was later sent to Fort Gordon, located in Georgia, and he would play his guitar on the steps of the mess hall, which is where a young James Brown, who came to the Fort nearly every day to earn money shining shoes and performing buck dances for the troops, first heard him play.
+He was assigned to the 9th Cavalry Regiment, which was famous for being one of the units dubbed "Buffalo Soldiers".
+Burnett was first sent to Pine Bluff, Arkansas, for basic training, and was given long hours performing menial work.
+Then he was transferred to Camp Blanding, in Starke, Florida, where he was assigned to the kitchen patrol.
+During the day he would cook food for the enlisted soldiers, and at night he would play the guitar in the assembly room.
+Burnett was later sent to Fort Gordon in Georgia, and he would play his guitar on the steps of the mess hall, which is where a young James Brown, who came to the Fort nearly every day to earn money shining shoes and performing buck dances for the troops, first heard him play.

 Burnett was then sent to a tutoring camp in Tacoma, Washington, where he was in charge of decoding communications.
 Because Burnett was functionally illiterate, having never received formal education, he was repeatedly beaten by the drill instructor for reading and spelling errors.
-Soon, Burnett began having uncontrollable shaking fits, dizzy spells, fainting, and also began experiencing mental confusion.
+Soon, he began having uncontrollable shaking fits, dizzy spells, fainting, and also began experiencing mental confusion.

-Burnett participated in the Louisiana Maneuvers in 1941, where one of the earliest photographs of him was taken of him cleaning the frog of a horse's hoof.
-In 1943, He was evaluated at an Army mental hospital.
+Burnett participated in the Louisiana Maneuvers in 1941, where one of the earliest photographs of him was taken cleaning the frog of a horse's hoof.
+In 1943, he was evaluated at an Army mental hospital.
 In November 1943, Burnett was found unfit for duty and given an honorable discharge on November 3.
-Recalling his experiences in the Army years later, Burnett stated, "The Army ain’t no place for a black man," Jus’ couldn't take all that bossin’ around, I guess.
+Recalling his experiences in the Army years later, Burnett stated, "The Army ain't no place for a black man.
+Jus' couldn't take all that bossin' around, I guess.
 The Wolf's his own boss."

 He returned to his family, which had recently moved near West Memphis, Arkansas, and helped with the farming while also performing, as he had done in the 1930s, with Floyd Jones and others.
 In 1948 he formed a band, which included the guitarists Willie Johnson and Matt "Guitar" Murphy, the harmonica player Junior Parker, a pianist remembered only as "Destruction" and the drummer Willie Steele.
 Radio station KWEM in West Memphis began broadcasting his live performances, and he occasionally sat in with Williamson on KFFA in Helena, Arkansas.